ISAITB/docs-services/source/processing/index.rst

         return response;
     }

-From this point on, subsequent operations relevant to the specific session can obtain it based on the session ID and either add data to its state or lookup existing values.
+From this point on, subsequent operations relevant to the specific session can look it up using its identifier and either add data to its state or read existing values.

 process